byancode/flutter_app_checker/README.md

 # flutter_app_checker

-A flutter plugin to check whatever an app is installed in a device on not.
+A flutter plugin to check whether an app is installed on a device or not.

 # Android